 The final grade for the course will be based on the point scale listed in the course requirements.
 Students receiving a D or F will be dropped from seminar classes for the remaining semesters and will have to begin the program with the next cohort group.
 Alternatively, they may be dropped from the program.
-Grades for the EDLD seminar will be A-F. To receive a passing grade of C or above students MUST BE PRESENT FOR THE ENTIRE PERIOD AND FOR ALL SESSIONS.
+Grades for the EDLD seminar will be A-F. To receive a passing grade of C or above students MUST BE PRESENT FOR ALL CLASS SESSIONS, unless excused according to university policy.